 It’s taken a lot of convincing on the part of Trail&Techno James, architect of GoTrail., to get me blogging.
 I’ve resisted for ages – after all, who ever reads these things, I asked him, who has time to read someone’s waffles about their day, their traffic moans, who they think will win the soccer, and so on.
 But James can nag well.
+And here I am, writing my first blog.
+A scary thought, at first, but then, by my own protestations, no one reads these things anyway so I shouldn’t worry.

 In my blog I won’t be whingeing about traffic, politics, economics or how sweet little Johnny’s first day at nursery school was.
 I’m here to talk about trail running – my thoughts, muses, and really anything about everything to do with trail running.
 Like so many of us, trail running is my passion – I love it, I want to run trails forever.
 Right, enough rambling, I promised not to waffle.
 That’s the only rule.